Inspiration Is All Around Us

 The gentle sway of the train, the music like churn of wheels on track easily lead to day-dreaming.
 My thoughts wandered to the allure of maps and the way they make us yearn for adventure.
 Romantically portrayed in Hollywood movies, trains have been used as a stage for intimate conversation and provoking thought.
 Travel in beautifully decorated train cars is a rarity today.
 Yet maps and railways have a profound relationship that have shaped borders and continue to fuel our imaginations.
 A quick fashion sketch on the train ride sets the groundwork for my design.
 I combine elements from both cartography and Victorian travel.
 I start with colors: chestnut brown joined with red, olive, black.
 The marriage of vintage map inspired fabrics and pebbled grained leathers set the mood for this collection.

 The Fortuna trench coat is made in cotton twill canvas combined with chestnut brown calfskin leather.
 Red piping follows the princess seams and edges.
 A cheetah print lining in polyester satin , allows the coat to slip on smoothly.
 Polyester was chosen to provide warmth without the bulk of heavy materials.
 As you can see in the makers video below, there are a number of layers that are placed in the trench to add body and structure to the finished garment.
 Camel hair canvas is one such layer, which gives the breast, lapels and collar endurance .
 Leather and the structure layer does add some slight weight.
-However that trade-off is made to give the garment a long life of performance.
+However that trade-off is made to give the garment a head turning presentation and a long life of performance.

 Signup below for my newsletter.
 It's a great way to follow the progress of the Fortuna travel collection.